Jor-El: Jor-El's warnings of Krypton's doom

 When Krypton begins experiencing a series of earthquakes, Jor-El investigates.
-He soon discovers, to his horror, that Krypton's core is extremely unstable and indeed radioactive, and worse, that it will eventually reach critical mass and explode, taking the entire planet and its populace with it.
+He soon discovers, to his horror, that Krypton's core is extremely unstable and radioactive, and will eventually reach critical mass and explode, taking the entire planet and its populace with it.
 Jor-El tries to convince the members of the Science Council of this impending disaster and urges re-establishing Krypton's space program so giant spacecraft can be built to carry the populace to another habitable world.
 However, the Council is dismissive of Jor-El's findings and refuses to comply with his plan.
 Some even accuse him of treachery, trying to cause chaos so he can take over.
-This had been a plot of General Zod's, which having failed, caused his banishment to the Phantom Zone.
-Thus the Council is wary of Jor-El's motives.
+This had been General Zod's failed plot, causing his banishment to the Phantom Zone.
+Thus, the Council is wary of Jor-El's motives.

-Around the time he discovers Krypton's impending doom, Jor-El meets his own son Kal-El without realizing it (after Kal-El accidentally travels back in time).
+Around the time he discovers Krypton's impending doom, Jor-El meets his own son Kal-El without realizing it, after Kal-El accidentally travels back in time.
 There are supporters of Jor-El's theory, but when a ship is constructed to evacuate them, the city of Kandor is shrunken and stolen by Brainiac, removing the people who believe in Jor-El's work.

-Frustrated, Jor-El continues his work on space travel on his own, hoping to build a spacecraft to save his own family.
-This work includes launching several smaller test rockets; one of these rockets includes the family dog, who responds to the name of "Krypto."
-However, as time runs short, Jor-El soon finds that he will only have enough time to build a spacecraft to save his son Kal-El.
-He decides to send Kal-El to Earth, realizing he will gain superhuman powers under Earth's more intense yellow sun and lower gravity.
-As Krypton finally goes through its final destructive stages, Jor-El and Lara place their son in the rocket and launch him toward Earth, before they themselves are killed along with almost all the rest of the planet's population.
-Lara could have fit inside the rocket as well, but she chose to stay behind to improve Kal-El's chances of reaching Earth.
+Frustrated, Jor-El continues his work on space travel on his own, hoping to build a spacecraft to save his family.
+This work includes launching several smaller test rockets; one of these rockets includes the family dog Krypto.
+However, as time runs short, Jor-El only has enough time to build a spacecraft to save his son Kal-El.
+He decides to send Kal-El to Earth, realizing he will gain superhuman powers under Earth's yellow sun and lower gravity.
+As Krypton goes through its final destructive stages, Jor-El and Lara place their son in the rocket and launch him toward Earth, before they are killed along with almost all the rest of the planet's population.
+Lara could have fit inside the rocket as well, but chose to stay behind to improve Kal-El's chances of reaching Earth.